Commonly used terms and acronyms

 - non-human primates.

-A Specified Animal Breeding Licence authorises the breeding of Specified Animals for supply to other institutions for use in Scientific Procedures.
-Practices which may involve the medical or physical treatment of Specified Animals or the extraction or derivation of tissues, materials or substances from their bodies may be authorised by the SABL (subject to AEC approval), only if they are necessary for the breeding, sale, and delivery of the animals.
+A Specified Animals Breeding Licence (SABL) authorises the breeding of specified animals for supply to other institutions for use in scientific procedures.
+Practices that may involve the medical or physical treatment of specified animals or the extraction or derivation of tissues, materials or substances from their bodies may be authorised by the SABL (subject to AEC approval), only if they are necessary for the breeding, sale, and delivery of the animals.

-Refers to the Prevention of Cruelty to Animals Act 1986 (POCTAA).
+Refers to the Prevention of Cruelty to Animals Act 1986 (POCTA).

 Refers to the Prevention of Cruelty to Animals Regulations 2008.